Local Offer Description

 Additional support will focus upon three or four individual targets that match the child’s needs and have been discussed with the child and the parents during the Pupil Support Plan annual review meeting.
 These targets will be monitored termly by the class teacher, SENCo and parents.3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?

 We see a positive partnership between home and school as vitally important and one of mutual support, which can only benefit the children.
-At Oaklands we have an “open door” policy.3.4: What arrangements does the school have for regular home to school contact?
+At Oaklands we have an “open door” policy, which now includes oportunities to meet virtually through Teams.3.4: What arrangements does the school have for regular home to school contact?

 Every child has a homework diary which parents are encouraged to use for communicating with the class teacher.